accessibility-exchange/platform/README.md

 - [Composer](https://getcomposer.org) commands may be executed by using `docker exec platform.test composer <command>`.
 - If you want to enter the container to run commands within prefixing with `docker exec platform.test` you enter the container command line with `docker exec -it platform.test sh`.

+#### Troubleshooting

+**Changes are missing in the container**

+- Rebuild the container and relaunch with the following command `docker compose -f docker-compose.local.yml build platform.test && docker compose -f docker-compose.local.yml up -d`.

 ### Running tests

 The project uses [Pest](http://pestphp.com) for testing.
 For more information about testing Laravel, [read the documentation](https://laravel.com/docs/9.x/testing).